-For cPanel & WHM version 11.50
+For cPanel & WHM version 11.52

 Internet Protocol (IP) is the communications protocol that routes traffic across the Internet.
-IPv4, which stands for Internet Protocol version 4, carries the vast majority of Internet traffic.
+Currently, IPv4 (Internet Protocol version 4) carries the vast majority of Internet traffic.
 However, a shortage of IPv4 addresses currently exists because IPv4 only allows approximately four billion addresses.
 Prices for dedicated IPv4 addresses have risen due to this shortage, and the Internet Assigned Numbers Authority (IANA) currently requires justification and audits of IPv4 addresses to avoid waste.
 IPv6 (Internet Protocol version 6) addresses the problem of IPv4 address exhaustion, because the limit to the number of IPv6 addresses is exponentially higher than the IPv4 limit.

 For more information about IPv6, read the following third-party resources:

 - Wikipedia provides an in-depth explanation of IPv6.
 This article includes a brief history of IPv6, some comparisons between IPv4 and IPv6, and a technical explanation of IPv6 implementation.

 - Google provides a brief history and the logic behind IPv6.

 - You can test your current IPv4 and IPv6 status and availability.

 |Format||A 32-bit address that consists of four period-separated octets.|